We care about your privacy.

-Appropriate authorities, if we believe you are a victim of child abuse or neglect, domestic violence or other crimes.
+Appropriate authorities if we believe you are victims of child abuse or neglect, domestic violence, or other crimes.

-The appropriate agencies, if we believe there is a serious health or safety threat to you or others.
+If we believe there is a serious health or safety threat to you or others, the appropriate agencies.

-Law enforcement agencies for identification and location of a suspect, fugitive, material witness, crime victim or missing person.
+Law enforcement agencies identify and locate a suspect, fugitive, material witness, crime victim, or missing person.

-A court or administrative agency in response to a search warrant, subpoena or other lawful process.
+A court or administrative agency in response to a search warrant, subpoena, or another lawful process.

 Military authorities and authorized federal officials for intelligence, counterintelligence, and other national security activities.

-The extent necessary to comply with laws relating to worker’s compensation or other similar programs.
+The extent is necessary to comply with laws relating to worker’s compensation or other similar programs.

 To a public or private entity authorized by law to assist in disaster relief efforts.